telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/configuration.md

 The `Numeric` method sets the numeric pager.
 When enabled the pager will display numeric pager buttons.
 Numeric paging is enabled by default.

-The example below demonstrates how to disable the numeric pager.
+The following example demonstrates how to disable the numeric pager.

 ###### Example